Cosmetics empire to luxury rides: A look at Kylie Jenner's net worth

 Fleet of voitures

-If reports are to be believed, Kylie owns a fleet of USD 6 million (Rs approx).
-From customised all-pink Rolls-Royce to her USD 3 million (Rs approx) Bugatti Chiron, Kylie Jenner’s automobile collection is indeed envious.
+If reports are to be believed, Kylie owns a fleet of USD 6 million.
+From customised all-pink Rolls-Royce to her USD 3 million Bugatti Chiron, Kylie Jenner’s automobile collection is indeed envious.
 Apart from these luxury high-end vehicles, she owns a Ferrari LaFerrari (courtesy of partner Travis Scott), a Lamborghini Aventador, a Range Rover Autobiography, a Mercedes-Benz, a Bentley, and a Land Rover.

 The Private Jet

 “You wanna take mine or yours?” read one of the socialite’s Instagram photo captions in August 2022.
 Both Kylie and her partner Scott were seen posing in front of their matching private jets.
 While they have been heavily criticised for the same, they seem unfazed about it.
-She bought this customised Bombardier Global 7500 in 2020 for USD 72.8 million (over Rs 570 crores).
+She bought this customised Bombardier Global 7500 in 2020 for USD 72.8 million.
 The luxury jet has white leather seats embroidered with her initials and is reportedly called Kylie Air.

 The multi-million-dollar Kylie Cosmetics